amaiya/ktrain/FAQ.md

 [[Back to Top](#frequently-asked-questions-about-ktrain)]

-### How do I use ktrain with documents in PDF, DOC, or PPT format?
+### How do I use ktrain with documents in PDF, DOC, or PPT formats?

 If you have documents in formats like `.pdf`, `.docx`, or `.pptx` formats and want to use them in a training set or with various **ktrain** features like question-answering  or zero-shot-learning, they will need to be converted to plain text format first (i.e., `.txt` files).
 You can use the